tlentz/d2modmaker/README.md

 ## v0.5.4
 * Adding BiggerGoldPiles, NoFlawGems and SafeUnsocket.
 * Patch to elementalskills always being turned on.
 This is causing problems with +fireskills coming up negative, and not showing +fireskills text.
+* Added elementalskills option in UI in Randomizer section
+* Changed AllowDupProps & AllowDuplicateProps to AllowDupeProps

 ## v0.5.3
 * Fixed version #